touero/opsariichthys-bidens/README.md

 ## Repository Introduction

 The data in this repository comes from my other repository, ScrapySchoolAll, which uses the Fast API to build custom APIs for anyone to use anywhere.
-I personally use Data Ease, which is open source by Feizhi Cloud, for graphical analysis
+I personally use Data Ease, which is open source by Feizhi Cloud, for graphical analysis.

 This repository contains：